Euro rises as Treasury yield drop whacks dollar; yuan at two-month high

 “On the other hand, it hasn’t prevented the Chinese yuan from making further gains overnight and...the yuan is as much a leader as a follower of global FX mood,” said Kit Juckes, FX strategist at Societe Generale.

-The Australian dollar, generally sensitive to global risk sentiment, was also further boosted by the broad-based dollar selling, gaining 0.4 percent in Asian trade to $0.7384.
+The Australian dollar AUD=, generally sensitive to global risk sentiment, was also further boosted by the broad-based dollar selling, gaining 0.4 percent in Asian trade to $0.7384.
 The Reserve Bank of Australia kept its policy cash rate unchanged on Tuesday in a widely expected move.

-Emerging market currencies including the Mexican peso and Indian rupee were mostly up against the dollar on continued relief over Washington and Beijing’s trade war ceasefire.
+Emerging market currencies including the Mexican peso MXN= and Indian rupee INR= were mostly up against the dollar on continued relief over Washington and Beijing's trade war ceasefire.

 Editing by Andrew Heavens;Editing by Kirsten Donovan